 What is a Disco Ball Made Of?

-- Cheap: Plastic is a cheap material that helps keep the overall cost of the disco ball down without sacrificing its durability.
+- Cheap: Plastic is a cheap material that helps keep the overall cost of the mirror balls down without sacrificing its durability.

 What Are Disco Ball Mirrors?